WouterJ/mockery/docs/05-QUICK-REFERENCE.md

-Prefixing the valid name of a class (which is NOT currently loaded) with "overload:" will generate an alias mock (as with "alias:") except that created new instances of that class will import any expectations set on the origin mock ($mock).
+Prefixing the valid name of a class (which is NOT currently loaded) with "overload:" will generate an alias mock (as with "alias:") except that created new instances of that class will import any expectations set on the origin mock (`$mock`).
 The origin mock is never verified since it's used an expectation store for new instances.
-For this purpose I used the term "instance mock" to differentiate it from the simpler "alias mock".
+For this purpose we use the term "instance mock" to differentiate it from the simpler "alias mock".

 Note: Using alias/instance mocks across more than one test will generate a fatal error since you can't have two classes of the same name.
 To avoid this, run each test of this